sparkflows/sparkflows-docs/docs/user-guide/machine-learning/overview/clustering.rst

       :class: with-border

 Let us look at this example data.
-Here we have only data points but no prior information of grouping.
+Here, we have only data points but no prior information of grouping.
 But in this data, you visually see that there are 3 natural clusters; and a clustering algorithm is supposed to come up with these 3 clusters.
 This is what we expect the clustering algorithm to do.

-Here are a few examples of how clustering is used in practice:
+Here, are a few examples of how clustering is used in practice:

 * **Image Segmentation**: Clustering can be used to segment an image into different regions of interest.
 For example, in satellite imagery, clustering can be used to identify different types of land cover, such as urban areas, forests, and bodies of water.